Mansoor Ali Khan Pataudi: Cricketing career

 Mansoor Ali Khan Pataudi's career performance graph.

 Pataudi Jr., as Mansoor came to be known during his cricket career, was a right-handed batsman and a right-arm medium pace bowler.
 He was a schoolboy batting prodigy at Winchester, relying on his keen eyes to punish the bowling.
 He captained the school team in 1959, scoring 1,068 runs that season, beating the school record set in 1919 by Douglas Jardine.
 He also won the public schools rackets championship, with partner Christopher Snell.

 He made his first-class debut for Sussex in August 1957, aged 16, and also played for Oxford while he was at university and was the first Indian captain there.
-On 1 July 1961, he was a passenger in a car, driven by team mate Robin Waters, which was involved in an accident in Hove.
+On 1 July 1961, he was a passenger in a car, driven by teammate Robin Waters, which was involved in an accident in Hove.
 A shard of glass from the broken windscreen penetrated and permanently damaged his right eye.
 A surgeon named Dr. David St Clair Roberts was called to operate on his eye, and was praised by Pataudi for saving one of his eyes.
 The damage caused Pataudi to see a doubled image, and it was feared this would end his cricketing career, but Pataudi was soon in the nets, learning to play with one eye.

 Despite his eye injury less than 6 months before, he made his Test debut playing against England in Delhi in December 1961.
 He found it easiest to play with his cap pulled down over his damaged right eye.
 He scored 103 in the Fifth Test in Madras, helping India to its first series win against England.
 He was appointed vice-captain for the tour to the West Indies in 1962.
-In March 1962, Mansoor became captain of the Indian cricket team after the sitting captain, Nari Contractor, was ruled out of the Fourth Test in Barbados due to an injury sustained by Contractor batting against Charlie Griffith in a tour match against Barbados.
+In March 1962, Pataudi became captain of the Indian cricket team after the sitting captain, Nari Contractor, was ruled out of the Fourth Test in Barbados due to an injury sustained by Contractor batting against Charlie Griffith in a tour match against Barbados.
 At 21 years and 77 days, he held the world record for the youngest Test captain until he was surpassed by Zimbabwe's Tatenda Taibu in May 2004 and later by Afghanistan's Rashid Khan in September 2019.
 As of November 2022, he remains the youngest Indian Test captain and third youngest International Test captain worldwide.